Winter can be a difficult time for our feathered friends, so why not take extra care of them during the colder months?

 - Dried fruit – raisins, sultanas and currants are favourites with blackbirds, song thrushes and robins.
-(NB: they can be dangerous to dogs and cats so this is one to avoid if you have pets in the area).
+(Warning: dried fruit can be dangerous to dogs and cats so this is one to avoid if you have pets in the area).

 Not everything we eat is good for birds, however.
 Here are some foods to avoid.